Dictionary Examples#

 Word Count#

 Counting how often each word appears in a text is a classic dictionary application.
-We process a string word by word, updating a count for each word seen:
+We process a string word by word, updating a count for each word seen.
+Run it on a short phrase to see counts accumulate for repeated words, then edit the text:

 ago 1